LANE MUSIC & ART WEBSITE

 Christopher Lane is a neo-expressionist figurative painter based in the Whitechapel area of East London.

-Verity Lane is an artist, composer and creative director that incorporates elements of traditional Japanese culture with an avant-garde twist into her work.
+Verity Lane is a neurodivergent artist, composer, producer and director that incorporates elements of traditional Japanese culture with an avant-garde twist into her work.

 VERITY LANE CHRISTOPHER LANE